John Silkin: Early life

+Silkin was born in London.
 He was the third son of Lewis Silkin, 1st Baron Silkin, and a younger brother of Samuel Silkin, Baron Silkin of Dulwich.
 He was educated at Dulwich College, the University of Wales and Trinity Hall, Cambridge.
 Silkin served in the Royal Naval Volunteer Reserve from 1942 to 1946.
 He was commissioned as a sub-lieutenant in 1943, serving in the East Indies Fleet, Eastern Fleet and Pacific Fleet aboard HMS King George V and HMS Formidable, and ashore at Anderson, Ceylon (FECB).
 He was later promoted lieutenant.
 He was demobilised in 1946 and returned to Cambridge.

 Silkin was admitted as a solicitor in 1950 and worked for his father's law practice in London.

 Parliamentary career

 He contested the seat of St Marylebone for the Labour Party at the 1950 general election, West Woolwich in 1951 and South Nottingham in 1959.
-He served as a councillor in the Metropolitan Borough of St Marylebone (1962–63) and was elected to the House of Commons for the first time in July 1963.
-He served as the Labour Member of Parliament for Deptford (1963–74) and for Lewisham, Deptford (1974–87).
+He served as a councillor in the Metropolitan Borough of St Marylebone (1962–1963) and was elected to the House of Commons for the first time in July 1963.
+He served as the Labour Member of Parliament for Deptford (1963–1974) and for Lewisham, Deptford (1974–1987).

 He was appointed to the Privy Council in 1966.
-He served as a Government Chief Whip (1966–69) and as the deputy leader of the House of Commons (1968–69).
-He was appointed as the Minister of Public Buildings and Works (1969–70) and the Minister for Planning and Local Government in the Department for the Environment (1974–76).
+He served as a Government Chief Whip (1966–1969) and as the deputy leader of the House of Commons (1968–1969).
+He was appointed as the Minister of Public Buildings and Works (1969–1970) and the Minister for Planning and Local Government in the Department for the Environment (1974–1976).
 He served as the Minister of Agriculture, Fisheries and Food (1976–79).

-In opposition, Silkin was an unsuccessful candidate in the 1980 Labour leadership election following the resignation of James Callaghan and in the deputy leadership election in 1981.
-He served as Opposition Spokesman on Industry (1979–80), Shadow Leader of the House of Commons (1980–83), Shadow Defence Secretary (1981–83) and the Dairy Industry Arbitrator (1986–87).
+In opposition, Silkin was an unsuccessful candidate in the 1980 Labour leadership election following the resignation of James Callaghan, losing to Michael Foot, and in the deputy leadership election in 1981, losing to incumbent Denis Healey.
+He served as Opposition Spokesman on Industry (1979–1980), Shadow Leader of the House of Commons (1980–1983), Shadow Defence Secretary (1981–1983) and the Dairy Industry Arbitrator (1986–1987).

-Silkin's publication, Changing Battlefields: The Challenge to the Labour Party appeared posthumously.
-His papers were given to the Churchill Archives Centre by his widow in February 1990.
-These cover his Parliamentary and Ministerial career, as well as his other public interests, such as the Channel Tunnel, the European Economic Community and the dairy industry.
-There is material of particular interest concerning his relationship with his Constituency Labour Party in Deptford and on the Labour Party Leadership and Deputy Leadership Elections in 1980 and 1981.
+Silkin's publication Changing Battlefields: The Challenge to the Labour Party appeared posthumously.
+His widow gave his papers to the Churchill Archives Centre in February 1990.
+These cover his parliamentary and ministerial career, as well as his other public interests, such as the Channel Tunnel, the European Economic Community and the dairy industry.
+There is material of particular interest concerning his relationship with his Constituency Labour Party in Deptford and on the Labour Party's 1980 leadership and 1981 deputy leadership elections.

-Family

-He was married to the actress Rosamund John from 1950 until his death in 1987.
-Their son Rory L. F. Silkin was born in 1954.
-Rory has a daughter called Natasha Silkin, who also works in politics for Hanover Communications.
+Personal life

+In 1950, Silkin married actress Rosamund John.
+They had one son.

+On 26 April 1987, Silkin died from a heart attack at his home in London.
+A by-election was not held due to the 1987 general election being called soon after Silkin’s death.